 Barrio Egipto is the equivalent of Comuna 13 in Bogotá: once the most dangerous neighborhood in Bogotá and characterized by violence, drug trafficking, and gang rivalry.
 However, this place now sees a recovery from that rough past while embracing a brighter future.

 Bogotá itself is not off-the-beaten-path, but a tour to Barrio Egipto surely is!
 You will not hear of many travelers who went there or even know the story of this neighborhood.

 Street in the neighborhood

-Barrio Egipto is one of the oldest traditional neighborhoods in Bogotá and is located at the foot of Guadalupe Hill, in the south of La Candelaria’s center.
-Its location, close to the hills, converted the neighborhood into a strategic entrance to the city for illegal trafficking of aguardiente (a Colombian liquor).
+Barrio Egipto is one of the oldest traditional neighborhoods in Bogotá and is located at the feet of the Guadalupe hill, in the south of La Candelaria’s center.
+Its location, close to the hills, converted the neighborhood in a strategic entrance to the city for illegal trafficking of aguardiente (a Colombian liquor).
 This brought a wave of criminality and conflict that affected many generations.

 Today it is possible to take a tour (called “Breaking Borders”) with former gang members who want to bring change to their community through tourism.
 The offered tours are a great chance to break the existing borders and get to know a part of a community that would be almost impossible to reach otherwise.
 Although crime rates went down significantly in recent years, there is still a lot to do to truly change this neighborhood sustainably.

 Iglesia de Nuestra Señora de Egipto